This collection has access restrictions. For details, please see the restrictions.

 The papers pertain mainly to Lt.
 Gen. Lee, his wife Regina, their son Blewett, and related families, particularly the Blewett family of Mississippi.
 The bulk of the papers date from 1860-1929.
 In addition to these materials, there are a number of autographs and letters of prominent public figures, chiefly U.S. political leaders including several presidents.
 Some autograph materials have been replaced by photocopies with originals removed.
 These are noted in the inventory.

 Folders 1-7 are arranged chronologically.
 Folders 1-2 contain a number of documents, apparently collected for autograph value, which are unrelated to Lee or related families.
 Some of these have been replaced by photocopies; the originals are available for use by special request.
 The autograph material removed is noted below as part of the folder list.
 A few items from the antebellum period pertain to James T. Harrison, Thomas G. Blewett, and Stephen D. Lee.
-Notable items include an 1854 bill of sale for slaves and other property in Sunflower County, Miss., Robert Winston to Randle Blewett; and Stephen Lee's commission as a 2nd lieutenant on the 4th Regiment of the U.S. Army
+Notable items include an 1854 bill of sale for enslaved people in Sunflower County, Miss., Robert Winston to Randle Blewett; and Stephen Lee's commission as a 2nd lieutenant on the 4th Regiment of the U.S. Army

 Folder 3 covers the Civil War period and consists chiefly of personal letters to Regina Harrison and military papers of Stephen Lee.
 Correspondents include Jefferson Davis, William J. Hardee, Leonidas Polk, R. L. Gibson, J. B. Hood, and O. O. Howard.
 The military papers consist of Lee's commission and orders as he received raises in rank as well as communications regarding military actions.
 There are copies of the basis of agreement of 18 April 1865 and military convention of 26 April 1865 between Sherman and Johnston; Lee's parole from the Confederate Army, Greensboro, N.C., 1 May 1865; orders of 2 May 1865 from Gen. Johnston concerning field transportation lent to troops; and a letter of 9 July 1865 from Lee to President Andrew Johnson asking for a pardon.
 The folder also contains an 1862 fragment of a Union flag captured at Murfreesboro.